-rypted "The code is like a butterfly in the Amazon rainforest which, with each flap of a wing, causes a ripple of effects to influence chip manufacturers, cartridge manufacturers, endusers, and the entire aftermarket."
+"The code is like a butterfly in the Amazon rainforest which, with each flap of a wing, causes a ripple of effects to influence chip manufacturers, cartridge manufacturers, endusers, and the entire aftermarket."
 Challenges and opportunities will continue to coexist into the future.
-The power of wisdom, backed up by an entrepreneurial spirit and investment, will deliver more "keys" and "fresh blood" to the sustainable development of the aftermarket. choice of supplier?
+The power of wisdom, backed up by an entrepreneurial spirit and investment, will deliver more "keys" and "fresh blood" to the sustainable development of the aftermarket. automation in your choice of supplier?

-Japan

-Iemori Kanetoyo

-Sunwise Information Corporation

 Being vertically integrated and/or having automated production lines is always included in our choice of supplier as it helps us feel at ease when it comes to ensuring stability and quality.
-To some extent, the supplier should be in control of the subsidiary factory for toner or ink production as well as cartridge assembly.
+To some extent, the supplier should be in control of the subsidiar factory for toner or ink production as well as cartridge assembly.
 Suppliers who develop automated production systems are able to solve problems related to human error and the shortage of labor.

-Argentina

-Alejandro Campos

-Servicint

-In my view, vertical integration in a supplier-especially backwards-is very important as it ensures quality consistency in components and/or raw materials.
+Alejandro Campos Servicint In my view, vertical integration in a supplier as especially bockwards-Is very important as it ensures quality consistency in components and/or row materials.
 Knowing that the supplier has more control and responsibility in controlling quality, reduces the time for the solution or any necessary modification in the event of possible failures.
 In general, experiences with providers that have vertical integration have been more beneficial than with those that do not.

 United Kingdom

 Darren Turner

 My Total Office Solutions

 When choosing a supplier of finished goods, it's important to understand that the product are IP-free, have been quality checked and, if at all possible, to know the manufacturer.
 We're not a huge company and we don't have the numbers to buy direct from manufacturers on all our required product lines.
-On these occasions we use distributors based in the UK, but still insist on a quality, IP-free checked product.
+On these occasions we use distributors based in the UK, but still insist on a quality, IPfree checked product.
+42 NEW NORMAL